Brandy Old Fashioned

 Many people even claim that the brandy old fashioned is the (un)official drink of Wisconsin!

 Well, you know me.
 I’m a Midwesterner at heart with an affinity for a Midwest potato salad recipe and making my lasagna made with cottage cheese, so brandy old fashioneds swiftly made it into the cocktail rotation at my house.

 Is a brandy old fashioned sweet?

-A brandy old fashioned is definitely on the sweeter end of the cocktail spectrum, and I think that’s why people find it so alluring.
-They go down very easy, so be careful!
+Like my bourbon apple cider, a brandy old fashioned is definitely on the sweeter end of the cocktail spectrum, and I think that’s why people find it so alluring.
+They go down very easy (just like my tequila mojitos), so be careful!